AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 ```

 These opcodes allow the accelerator to support different data reuse patterns,
-such as keeping nothing in memory, or keeping one of the matrices A, B, or C in
+such as keeping nothing in memory or keeping one of the matrices A, B, or C in
 memory.
 The following opcode flows are supported:

 ```mlir